 About the West Coast Stock Car Hall of Fame:

 The West Coast Stock Car Hall of Fame was conceived in 2001 as a means of recognizing significant contributors and contributions to the sport of stock car racing.
 The mission of the West Coast Stock Car Hall of Fame is founded to preserve history and heritage of the important role west coast stock car competitors have played in the sport’s development and continuation and to recognize, through annual enshrinement, of outstanding individuals and groups within the sport such as, but not limited to, designers, engineers, mechanics, drivers, race track owners, promoters, publicists and members of the motorsports media.

-Over the past three years, the induction has helped raise more than quarter million dollars for charitable causes.
-The West Coast Stock Car Hall of Fame is a 501(c)3 non-profit organization which hopes to see charitable giving reach the $500,000 mark in the next year and a half.
+Over the past three years, the induction has helped raise a half million dollars for charitable causes.
+The West Coast Stock Car Hall of Fame is a 501(c)3 non-profit organization.
 The group’s current list of charities and foundations – expected to increase – counts 25 different groups.
 They include charities dedicated to health, including autism research, children’s cancer, breast cancer and Parkinson’s; education; history; animal rescue; homelessness and military and veterans’ assistance.